ZenSoftware/ts-express/README.md

+# 💠Typescript 💎 Express 💠

-# Typescript + Express starter app with modern dev ergonomics
+## Minimal starter app with modern dev ergonomics

+💧🟦🟪🟦🟪🟦🟪🟦🟪🟦🟪🟦💧🟦🟪🟦🟪🟦🟪🟦🟪🟦🟪🟦💧

-This is a minimal Node.js Express app, written in Typescript, with modern development ergonomics preconfigured.
+This is a minimal "Hello world!"
+Node.js Express app, written in Typescript, with modern development ergonomics all preconfigured.
+Built to be the perfect `git clone` for tiny sandbox experiments with Node.js.

 - Typescript type definitions configured for code completion
-- `npm run start:watch` uses **nodemon** for live reloading upon source file changes
+- `npm run start:watch` for live reloading of watched source files.
-- **Visual Studio Code** debugger auto attaches to the debug process upon running `npm run start:watch`
+- **VS Code** debugger auto attaches to the debug process upon running `npm run start:watch`
 - Production builds are bundled with **webpack**
-- Includes a minimum `Dockerfile`
+- Includes a minimal `Dockerfile` with scripts to build and run the image

 ## Setup commands